OpenC3/docs.openc3.com/_docs_v5/5_development/development.md

 ---
 layout: docs
-title: Developing OpenC3
+title: Developing COSMOS
 toc: true
 ---

 # Getting Started

-So you want to help develop OpenC3?
-All of our open source OpenC3 code is on [Github](https://github.com/) so the first thing to do is get an [account](https://github.com/join).
-Next [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the [OpenC3](https://github.com/OpenC3/openc3) repository.
+So you want to help develop COSMOS?
+All of our open source COSMOS code is on [Github](https://github.com/) so the first thing to do is get an [account](https://github.com/join).
+Next [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the [COSMOS](https://github.com/openc3/cosmos) repository.
 We accept contributions from others as [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 ## Development Tools

-The core OpenC3 team develops with the [Visual Studio Code](https://code.visualstudio.com/) editor and we highly recommend it.
+The core COSMOS team develops with the [Visual Studio Code](https://code.visualstudio.com/) editor and we highly recommend it.
 We also utilize a number of extensions including docker, kubernetes, gitlens, prettier, eslint, python, vetur, and ruby.
 We commit our `openc3.code-workspace` configuration for VSCode to help configure these plugins.
-You also need [Docker Desktop](https://www.docker.com/products/docker-desktop) which you should already have as it is a requirement to run OpenC3.
+You also need [Docker Desktop](https://www.docker.com/products/docker-desktop) which you should already have as it is a requirement to run COSMOS.
 You'll also need [NodeJS](https://nodejs.org/en/download/) and [yarn](https://yarnpkg.com/getting-started/install) installed.

-# Building OpenC3
+# Building COSMOS

-Note: We primarily develop OpenC3 in MacOS so the commands here will reference bash scripts but the same files exist in Windows as batch scripts.
+Note: We primarily develop COSMOS in MacOS so the commands here will reference bash scripts but the same files exist in Windows as batch scripts.

-Build OpenC3 using the `openc3.sh` script:
+Build COSMOS using the `openc3.sh` script:

     % ./openc3.sh build

-This will pull all the OpenC3 container dependencies and build our local containers.
+This will pull all the COSMOS container dependencies and build our local containers.
 Note: This can take a long time especially for your first build!

 Once the build completes you can see the built images with the following command:

     % docker image ls | grep "openc3"
-    ballaerospace/openc3-operator            latest   4c71eea95327   41 minutes ago   130MB
-    ballaerospace/openc3-init                latest   1c32f1969f48   41 minutes ago   142MB
-    ballaerospace/openc3-cmd-tlm-api         latest   8a722d0403e9   51 minutes ago   150MB
-    ballaerospace/openc3-script-runner-api   latest   a6d22f485c2a   52 minutes ago   146MB
-    ballaerospace/openc3-redis               latest   6531a6973dc9   53 minutes ago   105MB
-    ballaerospace/openc3-base                latest   04fd53ad0402   53 minutes ago   130MB
-    ballaerospace/openc3-traefik             latest   3ffd53ad0402   53 minutes ago   130MB
+    openc3inc/openc3-cosmos-init                latest   4cac7a3ea9d3   29 hours ago   446MB
+    openc3inc/openc3-cosmos-script-runner-api   latest   4aacbaf49f7a   29 hours ago   431MB
+    openc3inc/openc3-cosmos-cmd-tlm-api         latest   9a8806bd4be3   3 days ago     432MB
+    openc3inc/openc3-operator                   latest   223e98129fe9   3 days ago     405MB
+    openc3inc/openc3-base                       latest   98df5c0378c2   3 days ago     405MB
+    openc3inc/openc3-redis                      latest   5a3003a49199   8 days ago     111MB
+    openc3inc/openc3-traefik                    latest   ec13a8d16a2f   8 days ago     104MB
+    openc3inc/openc3-minio                      latest   787f6e3fc0be   8 days ago     238MB
+    openc3inc/openc3-node                       latest   b3ee86d3620a   8 days ago     372MB
+    openc3inc/openc3-ruby                       latest   aa158bbb9539   8 days ago     326MB

 <div class="note info">
   <h5>Offline Building</h5>
-  <p style="margin-bottom:20px;">If you're building in a offline environment or want to use a private Rubygems, NPM or APK server (e.g. Nexus), you can update the following environment variables: RUBYGEMS_URL, NPM_URL, APK_URL, and more in the <a href="https://github.com/OpenC3/openc3/blob/master/.env">.env</a> file.
+  <p style="margin-bottom:20px;">If you're building in a offline environment or want to use a private Rubygems, NPM or APK server (e.g. Nexus), you can update the following environment variables: RUBYGEMS_URL, NPM_URL, APK_URL, and more in the <a href="https://github.com/openc3/cosmos/blob/main/.env">.env</a> file.
 Example values:</p>

   <p style="margin-left:20px;margin-bottom:20px;">
     ALPINE_VERSION=3.15<br/>